macbookandrew/cf7-google-analytics/readme.txt

 - [Google Analytics](https://wordpress.org/plugins/googleanalytics/) by Kevin Sylvestre
 - [Google Analytics](https://wordpress.org/plugins/pc-google-analytics/) by Praveen Chauhan
 - [Analytics Tracker](https://wordpress.org/plugins/analytics-tracker/) by Valeriu Tihai
-- The default Google Analytics code copied from the Analytics admin panel (both the newer gtag.js and the older universal analytics.js)
+- The default Google Analytics code copied from the Analytics admin panel (both the newer `gtag.js` and the older universal `analytics.js`)
+- Google Tag Manager (using `gtm.js`)
 - Any other plugin using `gtag`, `ga`, `_gaq`, or `__gaTracker` as the Javascript function
 - To add others, [open a pull request](https://github.com/macbookandrew/cf7-google-analytics)